gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 Application Secrets
 ^^^^^^^^^^^^^^^^^^^

-{morpheus} creates a secrets file at /opt/morppheus/morphesu-secrets.json on the first run of the installer configuration script.
+|morpheus| creates a secrets file at
+/opt/morppheus/morphesu-secrets.json on the first run of the installer configuration script.
 If the file exists, it will use the file and the secrets contained.
 These entries are generated randomly and are unique to each initial install.
 To synchronize access between application servers each server needs to have the same secrets file.
-Depending on the number of external components used, {morpheus} will use some or none of the settings in this file.
+Depending on the number of external components used, |morpheus| will use some or none of the settings in this file.
 Secrets are still generated in case a re-configuration after the initial setup requires a shared password for a component.